 Growing your food will enable you to choose how your fruits and vegetables are grown if you have space in your yard.

-You’ll know that no chemicals or genetically modified organisms are involved, nor will you be shipping produce from thousands of miles away to be picked up weeks before it reaches its market destination.
+You’ll know that no chemicals or genetically modified organisms are involved.
+You will not be shipping produce from thousands of miles away to be picked up weeks before it reaches its market destination.

 Having a backyard garden gives you peace of mind when there are issues with the food supply.

 Growing a garden gives you access to some of nature’s best eco-friendly foods.
-Growing your food is a great way to ensure you have access to eco-friendly, local produce all year long.
+Growing your food is a great way to ensure access to eco-friendly, local produce year-round.

 You can start with seeds or baby plants and harvest abundant fruits and vegetables in just a few months.

-In addition to growing your garden, be sure to check out other means of sustainable nutrition, like farmer’s markets, and get involved with community-supported agriculture (CSA) programs.
+In addition to growing your garden, check out other means of sustainable nutrition, like farmer’s markets, and get involved with community-supported agriculture (CSA) programs.

 It is so important to learn about ways to eat more eco-friendly foods.